-A motorist will come across a number of different driving situations that have their own unique safety concerns or requirements.
-A motorist must know how to safely navigate his/her vehicle in each of these situations.
+A motorist will come across a number of different driving situations that have their o w unique safety concerns or requirements.
+A motorist must kno who wto safely navigate his/her vehicle in each of these situations.

-CITY DRIVING
+CITY ROVING

-When traveling in a city, heavier traffic and more pedestrians require motorists to be very alert.
+When traveling in a city, heavier traffic and more pedestrians require motorists to be every alert.
 In city traffic, a motorist should try to cooperate with other motorists.
-Drive more slowly and watch for the movements of others.
+Driewmore slowly and watch for the movements of others.
 Motorists must be more careful about pedestrians and less-visible vehicles, such as bicycles, mopeds, motorcycles, motorized wheelchairs and mobility-assistance vehicles.
 Pedestrians and individuals in wheelchairs or mobility-assistance vehicles always have the rightof-way in a crosswalk.
-Motorists must always stop for pedestrians in a crosswalk; whether marked or unmarked (see p.
-130).
+Motorists must always stop for pedestrians in a crosswalk; whether marked or unmarked.